Valerie-Fan/stock-data-engineering/README.md

-# Stock Data Engineering Pipeline
+# Stock Market Data Pipeline
 This repository demonstrates how to upload real-time data to Amazon S3 using Apache Kafka.

 ## Architecture